osisoft/PI-Adapter/V1/Health/Next health message expected.md

 uid: NextHealthMessageExpected
 ---

-# Next Health Message Expected
+# Next health message expected

 This property is similar to a heartbeat.
 A new value for NextHealthMessageExpected will be sent by an individual adapter data component on a periodic basis while it is functioning properly.
 This value will be a timestamp indicating when the next value should be received.
 When monitoring, if the next value is not received by the indicated time, this likely means that there is an issue.
 It could be an issue with the adapter, adapter component, network connection between the health endpoint and the adapter, etc.